openstudioproject/openstudio_docs/api_v1/schedule_get.rst

     Name
         [String] Name of location

-4. The following data is provided for a class:
+4. The following data is provided for a class
 ----------------------------------------------

     BookingOpen